Kwak Jung-wook: Personal life

 On January 24, 2022, it was confirmed that Kwak and Park Se-young are getting married in mid-February, and the wedding ceremony would be held privately in Seoul.
 They met during the filming of drama School 2013, and developed into a couple a few years ago.
+On January 7, 2025, it was confirmed that the couple is expecting their first child.
+The couple welcomed a daughter on May 13, 2025.